nosremetnarg/readMeGenerator/Develop/README.md

-#cheese
+###node apppppppphotdog
-This application was developed by: boi
+#This app was developed by:

-love
-## Other Contibuting Developers:
-cheese
+nosremetnarg

+describe this app

+## Languages used in the app:
+CSS,ES6,jQuery
-## How to use the Application
+## How to install this app:
-hodogt
+install node and npm
+creating readme files
-## Other Contibuting Developers:
+# Other Contributing Developers:
 no
-## Licence(s)
+# Licence(s)
-undefined
+none